 - Common Programme Fee (HHAMA) €9,500

-The number of children adopted into Ireland from USA in recent years is as follows –
+The number of children adopted into Ireland from the USA in recent years is as follows –

 Prospective adoptive parents should satisfy themselves that any persons acting on their behalf are duly authorised by the appropriate National Central Authority to carry out the functions for which they are engaged.

-Prospective adoptive parents are advised to seek independent legal advice prior to effecting an adoption.
+Prospective adoptive parents proposing to adopt abroad are advised to seek independent legal advice prior to effecting an adoption abroad.

 Not later than three (3) months after the date when a child first enters the State after his or her intercountry adoption in another state, the adopters must apply to the Adoption Authority of Ireland to have the particulars of the adoption entered into the Register of Intercountry Adoptions (RICA).
 Failure to do so is a criminal offence.
 Applications for an entry in the RICA must be accompanied by an Article 23 certificate issued by a National Central Authority or by an Accredited Body duly authorised to do so by a National Central Authority.

 Any adoptions effected outside these parameters will not be recognised by the AAI.